iaifi/iaifi.github.io/summer-workshop.md

 </details>

 <details>
-<summary>A fast diffusion density estimator, Akhil Premkumar (University of Chicago)</summary>
+<summary>Neural Entropy, Akhil Premkumar (University of Chicago)</summary>
-<em>Diffusion models can be used as neural density estimators.
-The present approach to doing this involves casting the diffusion model as a normalizing flow, and solving the flow to compute the likelihood.
-This is slow calculation, and prone to noise.
-We present a highly parallelizable approach which computes the likelihoods at a fraction of the time.
-Our method also opens the possibility of using diffusion models as fast classifiers.</em>
+<em>What is the smallest neural network that can do a particular task?
+To answer this question we need to understand the capacity of neural networks to encode and store information.
+In the context of generative diffusion models, we show that it is possible to identify the entropy of the network, which characterizes precisely its storage capacity.</em>
 </details>

 <details>